Fiction

 “And that rhymes with answer”

 John Fogerty didn’t write another song for fifty years.
 Sweeny Todd, based on that same fourteenth century serial about a barber, but without drawing the same parallels, opened on Broadway some years later.
 The sheet music and tape recordings of Miricle’s songs landed in his parents’ attic in boxes that were not opened for a long time.
-When they were opened, the songs about Lil made them wonder if they should track her down and send them to her.
+When they were opened, the songs about Lil made them wonder if they should try to find her and send them to her.
 They had met Lil and her parents at his funeral.
 She never got over him.

-He was part Nurse Sarah’s collection now.
+He was part of Nurse Sarah’s collection now.